-Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 12.50 MOC points in the American Board of Internal Medicine’s (ABIM) Maintenance of Certification (MOC) program.
+Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 17 MOC points in the American Board of Internal Medicine’s (ABIM) Maintenance of Certification (MOC) program.
 Participants will earn MOC points equivalent to the amount of CME credits claimed for the activity.
-It is the CME activity provider’s responsibility to submit participant completion information to ACCME for the purpose of granting ABIM MOC credit.
+IAS-USA, the CME activity provider, will submit your participant information (eg, name, date of birth, activity credits earned, ABIM MOC number) to ABIM through the PARS system for the purpose of reporting ABIM MOC credits.

 American Academy of Family Physicians Credits

 The AAFP has reviewed The 2023 Ryan White HIV/AIDS Program CLINICAL CONFERENCE and deemed it acceptable for up to 17.00 Live AAFP Prescribed credits.
 Term of Approval is from 12/03/2023 to 12/05/2023.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Educational Review Systems is an approved approver of continuing nursing education by the Alabama State Nursing Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
 Provider # 5-115.
 This program is approved for up to 17 hours of continuing nursing education.

 Educational Review Systems is also approved for nursing continuing education by the state of California (Provider # 14692), the state of Florida and the District of Columbia.